Gummy bear: Health issues

 Gummy bears ordinarily contain mostly empty calories, but recently gummy bears containing vitamin C, produced by manufacturers such as Sconza or Bear Essentials, have been marketed to parents of young children.
-Multivitamins have also been produced in the form of gummy bears to motivate consumption by young, picky eaters.
+Gummy supplements containing vitamins have also been produced in the form of gummy bears to motivate consumption by young, picky eaters.

 Gummy bears, and other gummy candy, stick to teeth and may cause tooth decay.
 However, gummy bears containing the cavity-fighting additive xylitol (wood sugar) are now being tested.
 Trolli has developed its "acti-line" of gummy candy that it claims will help the immune system and teeth.

 There has been concern that gelatin in most gummy bears may harbor prions, particularly those that cause bovine spongiform encephalopathy (BSE) in cattle and new-variant Creutzfeldt–Jakob disease in humans.
 Based on studies, the United States FDA and other national organizations and countries consider the risk of BSE transmission through gelatin to be minuscule as long as precautions are followed during manufacturing.